How to Respond to a Negative Review

 Before you publish, ask someone else to read your response

 Before posting the response, have someone else read it.
 Ask them to give you their honest feedback.
 Does it come off as defensive or combative?
-And try reading your response from the perspective of a potential client–you want them to see that you are open to feedback and always professional in your communication.
+And try reading your response from the perspective of a potential client–you want them to see that you are open to feedback and consistently professional in your communication.

 Go back and respond to your positive reviews

 Beyond responding to the negative review, you should really go back and respond to all of your reviews.
-Not only is it nice to your reviewers but it signals to future clients that you really take the time to listen and that you care.
+Not only is it nice to your reviewers, but it signals to future clients that you really take the time to listen and that you care.

 Move on